Large genus asymptotics for lengths of separating closed geodesics on random surfaces: Upper bound

-as $L\rightarrow\infty$ for some $c_1,c_2>0$ related to the given hyperbolic surfaces.
-However, it is not that easy to give explicit expression for $c_1$ and $c_2$ which only depend on the lengths of these geodesics such as $L_1,L_2,L_3$ and $L_4$. \end{rem*}
+for $L$ large enough, where the constants depend on the hyperbolic surface $Y$.
+It is not that easy to give explicit expression for $c_1$ and $c_2$ which only depend on the lengths of the boundary geodesics. \end{rem*}

 Now we return to the proof of Proposition \ref{E[Z]/E[N]}.
 Note that the complement of $S_{1,2}$ in $X$ may have several possibilities: for some $1\leq k\leq \frac{1}{2}(g-1)$.
 We divide $\mathcal Z^*(X,L)$ into several parts as follows.